-- The apprentice will scope out and provide a brief summary of what the project will cover and will submit this to the EPAO at the gateway.
-This should demonstrate that the work-based project will provide sufficient opportunity for the KSBs to be met.
-The brief summary is not assessed and will typically be no longer than 500 words. - The brief summary needs to outline the project plan, research requirements, and an overview of time frames taking into account the deadlines stipulated within this end-point assessment plan. - The EPAO will sign-off the project title in consultation with the employer within 2 weeks of the gateway.
+the apprentice will scope out and provide a brief summary of what the project will cover and will submit this to the EPAO at the gateway.
+This should demonstrate that the workbased project report will provide sufficient opportunity for the KSBs to be met.
+The brief summary is not assessed and will typically be no longer than 500 words a portfolio of evidence

+- the brief summary needs to outline the project plan, research requirements, and an overview of time frames taking into account the deadlines stipulated within this end-point assessment plan - the EPAO will sign-off the project title in consultation with the employer at gateway